loadtestgo/pizzascript/README.md

     bin/script-editor

-Run a script from the console and save a HAR (HTTP Archive) file:
+Run a batch of scripts and saving error messages, HAR (HTTP Archive) and screenshots to a directory:

-    bin/script-editor -console samples/google.js -har
+    bin/script-runner scripts

-The editor will search the path for Chrome, along with well-known locations.
+Both will search the path for Chrome, along with well-known Chrome install locations.
 See [Chrome Setup](https://github.com/loadtestgo/pizzascript/wiki/Chrome-Setup) for troubleshooting.

-The editor has been tested on Linux, OSX and Windows.
+Tested on Linux, OSX and Windows.

 ## Examples